 Let’s be real, you don’t need a lengthy explanation as to why these crispy, greasy globs are bad for you.
 So here’s a succinct one: “CrossFit is an intense workout, which requires optimal nutrition to fuel it.
 Fried foods are nutritionally-void and rich in unhealthy saturated and trans-fats that deplete energy levels and leave you sluggish,” offers Kotsopoulos.
 And lest we forget, these are foods that make you age faster, too.
 Yeah, we didn’t think you were interested in that, either.

 Okay, you know you shouldn’t have frozen margaritas when CrossFit training, but even a glass or two of wine can disrupt your workout regime.
 “Nothing will slow you down quite like alcohol, with lasting negative effects on CrossFit training and performance,” says Williams.
 “Alcohol has no nutritional value, meaning it is just empty calories.
 Also, it has been shown to hinder recovery and disrupt sleep, two very important factors in any training program!”
-For motivation to move away from booze for a bit, check out The Amazing Truth About “Dry January”.
+For motivation to move away from booze for a bit, check out what happens to your body when you stop drinking alcohol.

 Granola bars, pastries, and even crackers all should get a Donald Trump-status “You’re Fired!” when it comes to your CrossFit performance.
 “Processed foods are loaded with sugar and artificial ingredients.
 The sugar will increase your waistline making those pull-ups, push-ups, and handstand push-ups even more difficult,” says Williams.
 And, really, who needs that?
 “Also, these processed treats do not provide the nutrient density that whole foods deliver, leaving your body short of necessary nutrients to aid in recovery.”
 So just skip ’em.
 Your body will thank you.